semihyavuzz/Code_Heaven/README.md

 Code_Heaven
 ===========

 Implementations of various algorithms and data structures.
-Codes for some algorithm puzzles.
+Codes for some algorithmic puzzles.